York Online Registration, Absence and Engagement Policy

 7.8.2 Students are expected to continue to engage with their studies and attempt scheduled assessments if they are on a Leave of Absence and any of the following are true:

-- the student requested a Leave of Absence in order to “focus on assessments”;
+• the student requested a Leave of Absence in order to “focus on assessments”

 In these cases, the student is expected to know whether they have an assessment scheduled during their Leave of Absence.
 It is the student’s responsibility to monitor their University email address and ensure that they understand the assessment requirements.

-7.8.3 Enrolled students who submit a Leave of Absence request in week 8 of their current module are expected to complete all of the remaining summative assessments for that module, including any deadline extensions.
+7.8.3 Enrolled students who submit a break request in week 8 of their current module are expected to complete all of the scheduled summative assessments for that module, including any deadline extensions.
+Likewise, students who submit a break request in weeks 1-3 of their current module are still expected to submit any end-of-module summative assessments for the previous module, including deadline extensions.
 This is because they have completed the teaching for that module and cannot use a Leave of Absence to request mitigation for an assessment only.
-If the student is unable to sit the exam or submit their assignment by the advertised deadline, they need to request a deferral or sit-as-if-for-the-first-time using the York Online Fit to Sit / Submit policy.

 7.8.4 Where a student meets the criteria outlined in 7.8.2 or 7.8.3 but is unable to complete assessments during a Leave of Absence, they should follow the York Online Fit to Sit / Submit policy.
 Students who do not attempt the assessment, and do not inform the University that they were not fit to do so, will fail the assessment and the standard rules for non-submission will apply, as set out in the Guide to Assessment, Standards, Marking and Feedback.
 Missing an email which notifies a student of the scheduling of their assessment is not considered grounds to mitigate failure.